Esri/arcgis-runtime-samples-data/README.md

 ## Contents
 * \basemaps - Vector basemaps and Tile Packages (.TPK)
+* \elevation - surface elevation data for use with the SceneView/Scene.
 * \geoprocessing - Geoprocessing packages (.GPK) for performing analysis with the LocalServer.
 * \gps - Sample position information for simulating a live GPS feed.
 * \locators - Locator databases for geocoding and reverse geocoding